 The investment paid off.
 Mueller, who scored the first goal against Brazil, is only 24.
 He plays for Bayern, where he came up through the youth training system.
 Toni Kroos, who scored two, is the same age.
 He started out in the youth system of lowly Hansa Rostock in eastern Germany, before being spotted by Bayern scouts.
 Another two-goal scorer, Andre Schuerrle, 23, now plays for Chelsea -- he came up through the youth pipeline of Mainz 05, a middling Bundesliga club.

 The Bundesliga does not have a restriction on the number of foreign players the clubs may buy or use in any given game.
-Such a cap, considered to be patriotic, is now destroying Russian soccer.
+Such a cap, considered to be patriotic, is now financial report Russian soccer.
 German clubs are, however, required to have no fewer than eight players who had represented a local club between the ages of 15 and 21, and half are required to have spent at least three years with their current club.
 The system makes sure young players get a chance.
 The rest depends on their ability to compete with older, often foreign stars.
 Dante, a top defender with last night's losing Brazilian side, scored a goal for Bayern in the Club World Cup final last year.

 Something else German soccer functionaries did at the turn of the century was to let private capital into the system, in a way that wouldn't allow investors to dictate club policy: Bundesliga club members, the fans, must always have at least 50 percent plus one vote.
 Private business still wants to get involved for reasons of promotion and prestige and Bayern counts the insurance company Allianz, carmaker Audi and sporting goods giant Adidas among its shareholders.
 The system helps clubs raise money, but they stay thrifty.
 In the Bundesliga, player salaries account for only 39 percent of club expenses, compared to the European average of about two-thirds.
 That's one reason why the top German league, the continent's second biggest after the U.K.'s by revenue, is consistently profitable.